somebloke1/chroma_mcp_server/docs/api_reference.md

 ### `chroma_update_documents`

-Updates existing documents in a collection.
+Updates existing documents in a ChromaDB collection.

+**Client Limitation Note:** Some MCP clients may incorrectly serialize optional list parameters (`documents`, `metadatas`).
+If encountering validation errors when providing these, try omitting them.

 #### Parameters for chroma_update_documents